winbench/bench/docs/src-content/tutorial/setup.md

 Setting up Bench means downloading and extracting the Bench system files, initializing the configuration, and setting up the required apps for Bench.
-The setup process is supported by the bootstrap file `bench-install.bat` and a graphical initialization wizzard.
+The setup process is supported by a graphical initialization wizzard.
 <!--more-->

 **Overview**